geoscixyz/Toolkit/docs/content/Demos/SearchExample.rst

 data from our simple 3D geology scenario.

-For this case study, we use magnetic data from Geoscience BC’s `Search Phase II`_ project.
-The Search Phase II magnetic gradient and radiometric survey was flown in 2016, covering an area of 24,000 km2 in west-central British Columbia where several producing and past-producing copper and molybdenum mines are located.
+For this case study, we use magnetic data from Geoscience BC’s `Search Phase II`_ project (Bates et al., 2017).
+The Search Phase II magnetic gradient and radiometric survey was flown in 2016, covering an area of 24,000 km^2 in west-central British Columbia where several producing and past-producing copper and molybdenum mines are located.
 East-west oriented flight lines were spaced 250 m apart.
 This was a draped survey with a flight height of 80 m.
 Below is an image of the residual